TULiberalArts/Political-Science/pages/undergradaute.md

 ---
+# global predefined variables
+layout: page
+permalink: /undergraduate/
+published: true
+# meta-data variables
 title: Undergraduate
-permalink: /undergraduate/
-layout: page
 keywords: 'undergraduate, major, minor, political study'
 description: >-
   Our department offers a bachelor’s degree in political science, a minor that can be paired with any other program of study and a  certificate in political economy
-published: true
+# custom variables
 sidebar: true
 sidebar-content: |
   **Chair:**